What are the Interim Financial Statements?

 The concept of this can be applied to any term of periods such as last seven months or five months.
 As of a specific point in time, since this kind of financial statement only refers to equity, assets, and liabilities, the interim concept does not apply to the balance sheet, rather than over a period of time.
 As they contain the same documents, interim financial statements are similar to annual financial statements.
 The ones found in annual financial statements will also match the line items appearing in the interim statements.

 The primary differences can be found in the areas discussed below:

-- Disclosures of few forms are not required in interim financial statements or can be represented in a format which is more summarized.
+- Disclosures of few forms are not required or can be represented in a format that is more summarized.

 - Accrual Basis: Accrued expenses can vary within interim reportingInterim ReportingInterim reporting is the process of presenting the financial statements for a period less than a year, i.e., monthly, quarterly, or semi-annually usually by the public company.
 A company's internal auditors review the interim report. periods.
 For example, an expense’s recognition may be spread across multiple periods or could be recorded entirely within one reporting period.